DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-5-mentor-materials.md

 If the mentor is not from the same subject area or phase, in advance of the topic it might be useful to speak with another colleague who can advise on what resources (e.g. textbooks, resource banks, websites etc.) are particularly useful for the ECT.

 Pose the question: how do you decide whether a resource or a material is going to help pupils learn so you can add it to your collection?
-What would make an example, resource or analogy ‘powerful’?
+What would make an example, resource or analogy 'powerful'?

 Some key points to prompt the ECT with during this activity: